 To Transfer your Prescription

 Call your home pharmacy to ask for a transfer of your prescription from your Westfield pharmacy

 Provide the name and dose of your prescription

 It is recommended to follow back up with your home pharmacy to confirm successful transfer of your prescription

-To better support students, and the entire WSU community, the Counseling Center will be offering Virtual Wellness programming throughout the remainder of the spring semester
+To better support students, and the entire WSU community, the Counseling Center will be offering Virtual Wellness programming throughout the fall semester

 To learn more about our Relaxation Daily Dose, Virtual Pet Therapy, and Check-In and Chat Series, visit our Virtual Wellness page, here

 Other Counseling Center Services